LeducIT/captime-website/src/pages/blog/regeneration-cool-down-for-after-crossfit-workout.md

 meta: []

 ---
+# Regeneration: Cool Down for After CrossFit Workout

+After the workout do you pack your things and go straight home?
+In order to do something good for your body after training and to improve your muscle growth, you should include a short cool down in your training.
-# The Cooldown Is The Opposite Of The Warm-Up
+## The Cooldown Is The Opposite Of The Warm-Up

 Various cell processes take place in the body during intensive training.
 Your heart rate will skyrocket and your muscles will become irritated.
 The cooldown makes it easier to remove metabolic end products from the body, the body temperature is reduced again and the heart rate and respiratory rate normalize again.

 **_The two phases of the cool-down:_**

-# Phase 1: Stabilization Of The Cardiovascular System
+## Phase 1: Stabilization Of The Cardiovascular System

 The first cool-down phase serves to lower your heart rate and stabilize your cardiovascular system.
 Your breathing will return to normal, becoming slower and deeper, and you will regain your strength.

-# Phase 2: Muscle Repair And Growth
+## Phase 2: Muscle Repair And Growth

 The second phase is about rebuilding the fibers in your muscles that were destroyed during your training.
 This happens mainly during your rest day.
 Then it goes to hypertrophy, muscle growth.
 In addition, the body now breaks down metabolic end products such as lactate.

-# Do The Cool Down Properly
+## Do The Cool Down Properly

 You should take ten to fifteen minutes to cool down.
 Stretching exercises for exactly the muscles that were just used in training and deep breaths are particularly well suited for this.